pureconfig/pureconfig/docs/src/main/tut/add-support-for-simple-types.md

 ### Add support for simple types

-Let's see how to support the type
+PureConfig supports case classes but not regular classes.
+Let's see how to add support for a regular class with a single mutable field

 ```tut:silent
 import com.typesafe.config.ConfigFactory.parseString